-Jose Gimenez scores late to lift Uruguay over Egypt | CBC Sports
+Jose Gimenez scores late to lead Uruguay over Egypt | CBC Sports

 - SCORES & STATS: 2018 FIFA World Cup

-The Uruguay defender jumped in the area and headed home a free kick late in the 89th minute.

-Russia leads Group A on goal difference after beating Saudi Arabia 5-0 on Thursday in the tournament's opening match.
-Uruguay is now second, also with three points.

-Egypt forward Mohamed Salah was on the bench for his country's first World Cup match since 1990 after injuring a shoulder while playing for Liverpool in last month's Champions League final.
+Egypt forward Mohamed Salah was on the bench for his country's first World Cup match since 1990 after injuring his shoulder while playing for Liverpool in last month's Champions League final.
 Salah was the Premier League's player of the season after scoring a league-leading 32 goals, with 44 in all competitions.

+He left the Champions League final in tears on May 26 after he was injured during a collision with Real Madrid defender Sergio Ramos.

+"He didn't play today because we didn't want to have any risk or danger," Egypt coach Hector Cuper said.
+"But I think he will be OK for the next match."

-At the other end, Uruguay strikers Luis Suarez and Edinson Cavani missed their chances.
+Uruguay strikers Luis Suarez and Edinson Cavani, the pair of players who make up that potent offence, missed their chances at the Yekaterinburg Arena.
 Suarez failed to beat Egypt goalkeeper Mohamed El Shennawy in two one-on-one situations and Cavani hit the post from a free kick two minutes from the end.

-Egypt has yet to win a World Cup game while Uruguay won its opening match at the tournament for the first time since 1970.
+"We've tried to play in a very orderly fashion," Tabarez said.
+"I don't think some of the players played as well as they can."

 Comments